Rana Vikrama

-Rana Vikrama is a 2015 Indian Kannada-language action thriller film directed by Pavan Wadeyar and produced by Jayanna Combines.
+Rana Vikrama is a 2015 Indian Kannada-language masala film directed by Pavan Wadeyar and produced by Jayanna Combines.
 The film stars Puneeth Rajkumar, alongside Anjali, Adah Sharma, Dinesh Mangalore, Vikram Singh, Girish Karnad, Avinash, Sudha Belawadi and Mukhyamantri Chandru.
 The music was composed by V. Harikrishna, while the cinematography and editing were handled by Vaidy S and Suresh Arumugam.

 Rana Vikrama was released on 10 April 2015 to positive reviews from critics and became a commercial success at the box office.

 Plot

 1947: In the pre-independence era in Karnataka, one of the villagers was brought by the police.
 After hearing about freedom on the radio, Louis Batten, a Viceroy of the Company, threatened the villager that he would never free his village, Vikramatheertha, and wanted to take all of the resources, even stating that it was his.
 He shoots the villager twice for the enmity between them, thus torturing him.
 He also throws a sword towards him and challenges him to fight.
 Suddenly, the villager, who is revealed to be Rana Vikrama, wakes up, slashes, and kills him with the sword he had thrown at him.

 2015: Divya, a news reporter, goes missing in a place called Vikramatheertha, which is not on the Karnataka map.
 She had earlier sent a letter to Home Minister K.V.
 Anand Rao.
 Learning about Divya's disappearance, Rao asks the police commissioner to send a newer recruit officer to investigate.

 Meanwhile, Vikram, an aspiring cop, is rejected by the selection officer as he refuses to give a bribe.
 Vikram and his girlfriend Paaru meet Anand Rao, who assigns them to the mission.
 Vikram goes to Vikramatheertha in Maharashtra and finds out that the people are enslaved by Patil to illegally export soil to an unknown buyer.
 After being insulted, Vikram thrashes Patil and his henchmen and sends Patil into a coma.
 Patil's brother Kulkarni, the ruling party MLA of Maharashtra, hears of Patil's coma and sends goons against Vikram, but to no avail.

 Vikram organizes the people to order the area and goes to change the border between the states.
 On the way, Vikram thrashes Kulkarni's goons right in front of Kulkarni and warns him not to interfere.
 Vikram reports to Anand Rao with his findings, including an Halegannada inscription, the people who speak Kannada, and also about Kulkarni.
 In the meantime, Vikram and the people excavate Vikramateertha and find many artifacts that they restore to their former glory, and the pictures of the artifacts are sent to Rao, who later tells Vikram that the Central government has approved for the site to be developed.
 Vikram requests that the annexure of the site should be developed on Kannada Rajyotsava to show Karnataka their heritage.